 Keep accurate time when administering each test Section.
-TestNav will not automatically sign off at the end of section testing time.
-Remember that failure to provide the correct Section testing time may result in test invalidation.
-Refer to Table 2.1 for guidance on Section testing times.
+TestNav will NOT automatically sign off at the end of Section Testing Time.
+Failure to provide the correct Section Testing Time may result in test invalidation.
+Refer to Table 2.1 for guidance on Section Testing Times.

-Note: A student with the extended time accommodation specified in their approved IEP, 504 plan, or EL plan, may be provided additional documented time to complete each Section.
-The additional time must be given at the conclusion of Section testing time with no more than a 3-minute break before the extra response time begins if needed.
+Note: A student with the extended time accommodation specified in their approved IEP, 504 plan, or EL plan may be provided additional documented time to complete each Section.
+The additional time must be given at the conclusion of Section Testing Time with no more than a 3-minute break before the extra time begins if needed.